Typical0/Windows11-Debloat-Guide/README.md

 ### Optimizing

-Now since you have removed all the bloatware let's just finally delete the leftovers from C:\Program Files\WindowsApps <br>
+Since you have removed all the bloatware, you can delete the leftovers from C:\Program Files\WindowsApps <br>
 Take the ownership as we did above. <br>
 Now delete folders according to what apps you removed... <br>